CBothwell/katacoda-scenarios/kubernetes-wordpress-lab/step1.md

 After the API and Kind are defined we need to make sure it runs in the project / App.
 We use the `metadata` to namespace and group the objects we create.

-If we think of the entire yaml document as a constructor the `spec` In the case of this service, it needs to be running on port 80 and load balance between deployments (which we will create later) with a specific label.
+If we think of the entire yaml document as a constructor, the `spec` provides the values we pass to the constructor.
+In the case of this service, it needs to be running on port 80 and load balance between deployments (which we will create later).
+We tell teh service which deployments to balance between by using a selector with a specific set of labels.

 Lets add the following to our `wordpress-config.yml` file: